jifems/adxsharing/troubleshoot-adx-sharing.md

 ## Shared database is not showing up
 If you already have a database of the same name in your consumer's ADX cluster, the shared database will not show up in the consumer's ADX cluster.

+## Your question is still not answered?
+Please contact azdatasharesupport@microsoft.com for support.